-• Year-end:
+Year-end:

-The accounting year ends on the date of the last net asset value of the month of December.
+The accounting year ends on the last net asset value date of the month of June.
+The fund's first financial year ends on 30 June 2023.

 • Tax regime:

 The Fund is governed by the provisions of appendix II, point II.
 B. of the Agreement between the government of the French Republic and the government of the United States of America intended to improve compliance with tax obligations internationally and implement the law concerning respect for tax obligations applicable to foreign accounts signed on 14 November 2013.